 I’m even going to tell you about fats you’d never expect to be good for you, such as certain healthy saturated fats… and yes, even one type of healthy trans fat.

-So, pay attention… because we’re about to clear a few extremely important things up.
+So, pay attention… because we’re about to clear a few extremely important things up and explore the truth about fat.

 Let’s start with that questionnaire.